doublesecretagency/craft-googlemaps/docs/proximity-search/options.md

 ### Default: `null`

-If the `target` is **null**, the plugin will automatically attempt to use [Visitor Geolocation](/geolocation/) in order to determine a reasonable center point for the proximity search.
+If the `target` is **null**, a target-based proximity search will not be conducted.
+You will still be able to use the `subfields` and `requireCoords` options effectively.
+However, the `range` and `units` options will be rendered irrelevant and ineffective.

 If the `target` is a **set of [coordinates](/models/coordinates/)**, those coordinates will be directly used as the center point for the proximity search.
 No API calls will be necessary, the entire proximity search can be handled internally.